gutenberg-team/fakenews-subnet/README.md

 where:

 - **Accuracy**: Analytical metric based on the last N results ([see more](https://scikit-learn.org/1.5/modules/generated/sklearn.metrics.accuracy_score.html)).
-  - **Long**: Long-term period window (150 results).
+  - **Long**: Long-term period window (300 results ~ 150 answers).
-  - **Short**: Short-term period window (20 results).
+  - **Short**: Short-term period window (20 results ~ 10 answers).
+  - **NOTE**: Accuracy is counted for the full number of responses.
+For example, if the window is equal to 300 results, and the miner is new and answered the very first task correctly, then his accuracy equal `1.0` will be multiplied by the coefficient `2 / 300`, because there are only 2 answers in his retrospective history.
+Thus, a miner with 100% correct answers will get `1.0` as a reward when he answers 150 tasks.
 - **α**: Weight for long-term retrospective, set to 0.5.

 This approach avoids randomly generating responses and obtaining an emission for the miner, while still ensuring that the miner can obtain an emission if the miner has started to respond correctly.
+As well as allows new miners who start to answer well to quickly pass the 0.5 reward threshold and then smoothly increase their answers to 1.

+This approach is expected to provide healthier and more adequate competition in the subnetwork and reduce dispersion.

 ## License